mendechris/mendechris.github.io/essays/framed.md

 ## Why, frameworks?

-The amount of effort put into making something “pretty” seems counter to what I actually want to do - code something functional.
+The amount of effort put into making something “pretty” seems counter to what I actually want to focus on: functionality.
 Even though UI design is not my favorite part of software development, I know that it's important.
 Clients and users are not likely to use an interface that is visually unappealing or clunky.

 While there is a learning curve, the advantage of using Bootstrap 5 over pure HTML and CSS is in the amount of time saved.
 With Bootstrap, you can create a nice mockup of your web application out of the box.
 This allows you to spend more time on the application's back end.